Lubula/ML-Feature-Scaling-and-Transformation-Lab/README.md

   Activation gradients explode or vanish when inputs have wildly different ranges.
 Standardization helps gradients flow smoothly.

-We try to bring all the variables or features to a similar scale. standarisation means centering the variable at zero. z=(x-x_mean)/std
+I try to bring all the variables or features to a similar scale. standarisation means centering the variable at zero. z=(x-x_mean)/std

   ## 🎯 Types Of Transformation
-1. Normalization And Standardization
+### 1. Normalization And Standardization
-2. Scaling to Minimum And Maximum values | Scaling To Median And Quantiles
+### 2. Scaling to Minimum And Maximum values | Scaling To Median And Quantiles
-3. Guassian Transformation
+### 3. Guassian Transformations:
-4. Logarithmic Transformation
+- Logarithmic Transformation
-5. Reciprocal Trnasformation
+- Reciprocal Transformation
-6. Square Root Transformation
+- Square Root Transformation
-7. Exponential Trnasformation
+- Exponential Transformation
-8. Box Cox Transformation
+- BoxCOx Transformation (will explain in detail)